 - Victor Von Fogg's headgear comes with a lens giving the effect of a monocle.
 Just like his father.

 - The Headmaster of Praetorian Academy also has a lens over one eye as part of his cyborg gear.

-- The Hawk Man rogue Gentle Man Ghost has this being completely invisible aside from his sparkling white attire.
-And Top Hat.
+- The Hawk Man rogue Gentle Man Ghost is completely invisible aside from his monocle, sparkling white attire and Top Hat.

 - Baron Wolfgang Von Strucker (former Nazi Nobleman and Nick Fury's archnemesis) wears a monocole, even while in the middle of a fight.

 - Baron von Kranz, the cuckolded German officer in Hell's Angels, wears one.